None of us is born thinking we are ordinary. Feeling special is an essential part of the human

 I would leave my friends house to make it home in time to watch this one!

 Such a fun movie full of singing and dancing.
-I remember laughing as I watched poor Milly copes with a new husband and 6 outrageous brother-in-laws.
+I remember laughing as I watched poor Milly cope with a new husband and 6 outrageous brother-in-laws.
 She proves herself to be no push over either even though she is outnumbered and out-sized by all that testosterone!